 Outcast rebel music

 Essays are not the only creative outlet I use to share my personal perspective on current events in America and the world.
 I also use music, writing and performing my own songs.
-I have compiled a YouTube playlist of some of my original music (31 tunes in 28 videos), titled American Outcast Rebel – Original Music of A.J.
+I have compiled a YouTube playlist of some of my original music, titled American Outcast Rebel – Original Music of A.J.
 Smuskiewicz.